 Pre-IPO Equity Grants.
-In order to retain key executives and provide a vehicle for executive ownership, on July 30, 2010, our board of directors approved our 2010 Restricted Stock Plan and granted to our named executive officers, certain of our employees and our non-employee directors a one-time grant of restricted shares of our common stock.
-The total number of restricted shares granted was 30,900 and included grants to our named executive officers, as follows: Michael C. Ray - 4,400 shares; David R. Traylor - 3,000 shares; Jill A. Nichols - 3,000 shares; and Kimberly F. Colby - 3,000 shares.
+In order to retain key executives and provide a vehicle for executive equity ownership, our board of directors intends to grant to our named executive officers and certain of our executive officers and non-employee directors a one-time grant of restricted shares of our common stock prior to the completion of this offering.
+The total number of shares granted will not exceed 31,400 shares.

-The size of each individual restricted share grant was based primarily on a combination of internal pay equity considerations, overall dilution of current ownership and our lack of any equity incentive compensation prior thereto.
-We also reviewed, solely as a reference point and not for benchmarking purposes, market data on long-term incentive opportunities within the general industries segment of the Towers Perrin Executive Compensation Database.
+The size of each individual restricted share grant will be based primarily on a combination of internal pay equity considerations, overall dilution of current ownership and our lack of any equity incentive compensation to date.
+We will also review, solely as a reference point and not for benchmarking purposes, market data on long-term incentive opportunities within the general industries segment of the Towers Perrin Executive Compensation Database.